dave18/MiSTER-SuperJacob/README.md

 GPIO address pulled down to zero but can be overridden via pin header (MiSTER Port just connects these to Joysticks 0 & 1)

-2 x analogue inputs (via pin header) - Not implemented in MiSTER port
+2 x analogue inputs (via pin header) - Connedto to ADC channel in MiSTER

 2 x user LED